wenleicao/wenleicao.github.io/_posts/2021-10-30-Solve_DAX_Cross_Group_Calculation.md

 <img src="/images/blog45/correct.PNG">

 As you can see, it met the requirement, the S1 total has been showing in both groups.
 And subtotal is correct for both G1 and G2.
 The grand total is not double counted.

-People have been questioning the summarize function, complaining it gives weird results.
+However, People have been questioning the summarize function, complaining it gives weird results.
 For that, Alberto has a specific blog for using summarize.
 This is an in-depth explanation.

 <https://www.sqlbi.com/articles/all-the-secrets-of-summarize/>